 While hair removal might not seem like the easiest thing to DIY, it turns out it can be done (and using common, over-the-counter ingredients, no less).
 Turns out, experts know hair-removal recipes that are easy, inexpensive and made up of all-natural formulas.

 Best of all, they use ingredients you probably already have in your kitchen at home like sugar, water and lemon juice.
 Some don't require much other than a pumice stone (another thing you might already have at home).
 Some of these techniques you might be somewhat familiar with, like the hair removal technique called sugaring.
-This ancient method has been around for ages, originating in the east, and removes the hair from the follicle at the root.
-Because its purpose it to remove the entire hair, and not just cut it off at skin level like with shaving, results can last for up to six weeks.
+This ancient method has been around for ages, originating in the east, and is designed to remove hair from the follicle at the root.
+Because its purpose it to remove the entire hair, and not just cut it off at skin level like with shaving, results usually last for around six weeks.
 But there are other methods, too — and the pros say they work.

 Meet the Expert